Archaeology Museum Park of Paladru

 Hervé Audibert, lighting

-Delivery: The project is currently frozen because of administrative problems linked to the planned operation on the wetland.
+Delivery: The project is currently frozen because of administrative problems linked to the urban planning operation on the wetland